springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Keyboard trapping inside components on SpringerLink pages is fairly rare, and in most cases should be managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
+Keyboard trapping inside components on SpringerLink pages is rare, and in most cases is managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
 <br><br>
 Modal dialogs (including those generated by third party scripts) may trap focus and provide inadequate methods of escaping.
-Where we know of deficiencies, we are actively working on repairs of our own, and with third party vendors where required.
+When we become aware of deficiencies, we actively work on repairs of our own, and with third party vendors where required.
 </td>
 </tr>
 <tr id="character-key-shortcuts" valign="top">